Family Food Garden may collect a share of sales or other compensation from the links on this page.

 This permaculture zone will be the herbs that you grow large amounts for tea, medicinals or just to create a deer proof border.

-Once you start growing larger amounts of herbs for medicinal purposes or tea, it helps to have them in the zone 3 area because they are larger patches.
+Once you start growing larger amounts of medicinal herbs in your garden or tea, it helps to have them in the zone 3 area because they are larger patches.

 Any unused herbs can be mulched into the ground under your fruit tree guilds or in garden beds as ‘chop & drop’ crops.
 A comfrey patch is perfect in this location or any herbs that you use plentiful amounts of.

-What has been your fav permaculture zone or guild you grew?
+What has been your favorite permaculture zone or guild you grew?